-A separate issue emerging in relation to working conditions was flexibility understood as, on the one hand, freedom in shaping one's own research scope, design and implementation and planning a work day, on the other hand as the ability to meet the requirements of the academic labour market (e.g. openness to mobility or frequent change of place of employment).
+A separate issue emerging in relation to working conditions was flexibility understood, on the one hand, as freedom in shaping one's own research scope, design and implementation and planning a work day, on the other hand as the ability to meet the requirements of the academic labour market (e.g. openness to mobility or frequent change of place of employment).
 It is worth noting that both aspects were assessed ambivalently.
 When it comes to the first understanding of flexibility, an individual agency in deciding about e.g. working hours was in many ways highly appreciated as it facilitates work and personal life reconciliation.
 Positive evaluations were given primarily by parents (mostly mothers).

 I've been scheduling everything by myself for years. (...)
 My boss is wonderful (...) so I schedule everything absolutely by myself.
-56_F bit later if the child didn't want to leave or something like this. [...]
+56_F

+For many years I used the flexibility offered by my work as researcher to deal with my family problems and to be a good single father.
+42_M I like in general, I like that you can choose your working hours more or less free in science.
+So, you don't need to be there always from nine till five, so you have the choice to come whenever you like.
+That's a big advantage.
+That's what I find a big advantage too when you would like to have children.
+Because you can come to work sometimes a bit later if the child didn't want to leave or something like this. [...]
 That's what I find especially good in science.
 That's what I find really good.
 The disadvantage is that you have to be in the lab sometimes very long.
 But I believe it could be that this is due to the fact that you don't have a family.
 You always think, well, I can stay longer.
 I can stay longer.
 I believe if you have family then and go earlier one will complain.
 22_F